 When I reported to the cleaning shed for work it was fully staffed and there was in any case no work I could do.
 The trains didn't start arriving in till after 9pm.
 Even then, I couldn't clean them: my medical restriction forbade me from climbing into the trains from track level - that was, after all, the very reason that I could not be a guard!
 To keep me from guard's duties because of a medical disability and then force me to take a much more physically demanding job was absurd.
 I was perfectly clear to me and my union reps that the whole situation had been devised as some kind of trap.

 The supervisor had no use for me at all and said I could go home early.
 Well I wasn't going to fall for that trap again; besides, Connex had booked a taxi for me for 1 am so I could not go before then.
 The whole situation was a farce.
-I was bored out of my brains, so bored, in fact, that I washed the fronts of trains with a power hose for a couple of evenings, until my eczema flared up.
+I was bored out of my brains, so bored, in fact, that I had some fun washing the fronts of trains with a powerful hose for a couple of evenings, until my eczema flared up.
 My GP then removed me from the work, specifying to Connex, in writing: 'no cleaning!'
 My career as a cleaner lasted precisely three and a half days.

 I resigned in December 1998, twenty-one years since I'd started as a learner guard.
 One month later I sued Connex for personal injury.
 My union provided first-rate legal representation.
 Owing to an agreement with Connex I am unable to reveal the outcome of the case.

 It was a great shock to my system to leave the railway, having spent almost my whole adult life as a guard.

 While it is a great relief to be free from the stress of the shiftwork, the sexist comments, and most of all the endless conflicts with management, I am still nostalgic for